 During the winter months, many people waste money by installing the wrong heating system.
 For instance, in smaller areas as a study or bathroom then smaller strip heaters should do the same job as a larger heating system which burns more electricity.
 Alternatively for larger areas, then how about opting for zoned-area heating.
 This way you’re not wasting money heating up areas you aren’t currently using.

 In this day and age, we have so many gadgets such as DVD players, computers, stereos and TV’s, all of which have a stand-by setting.
 You might not be aware that even when these appliances are left on stand-by, they still burn electricity.
 To prove a point, recent studies have shown that a family who regularly switches off all their appliances can expect to make a saving on their electricity bill of around 10%.
 Who wouldn’t want that?

 Not only does a correctly insulated home keep you warmer in the winter because it stops the heat from escaping, but it can also slash your energy bills considerably.
 In some cases by up to 40%!
 For this reason, professionally installed insulation for your home is most definitely worth the initial expense as in the long term it’s going to save you money.

 Opt for LED Lighting

 So there you have it, 5 ways that you can take accountability and slash your electricity bills.
-Here at Static Electrics we offer a free in home energy evaluation service to residents in and around the Sunshine Coast, so why not contact us on 07 5445 8305 to find out more.
+Here at Static Electrics, our electricians offer a free in-home energy evaluation service to residents in and around the Brisbane and Sunshine Coast, so why not contact us on 07 5445 8305 to find out more about our electrical services.